 22. Surfing and body boarding in warm water without a wet suit on

 23. Pies – they seriously make amazing pies here!

-24. See turtles coming in to lay their eggs/watch the eggs hatch (depending on the time of year) – we did this in Exmouth, WA and it was so amazing.
+24. See turtles coming in to lay their eggs/watch the eggs hatch (depending on the time of year) – we did this in Exmouth, WA and it was so amazing (read the magazine feature I wrote about the experience here).
 We’re hoping to go to Heron Island in the not too distant future to do it again

 25. Dry weather on the school run most days – this never gets boring!

 26. Warm oceans – even in winter the water is lush (as this Instagram video from earlier this week shows!)

 27. Lamingtons – actually I hate these but the rest of my family insisted I add them to the list as they all love the little coconut cakes

 28. Snorkelling – one of the best places to snorkel in the world is the Ningaloo Reef in WA, The Drift Snorkel at Exmouth is just spectacular